oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

         <tr>
             <td>OCI DevOps Project and Repository</td>
             <td>&lt;prefix&gt;-automation-toolkit-project and &lt;prefix&gt;-automation-toolkit-repo</td>
-            <td>Devops Project and repo are created under compartment specified under compartment_ocid property in tenancyconfig.properties.
+            <td>Devops Project and repo are created under compartment specified under compartment_ocid property in connectOCI.properties.
 This will host the terraform/tofu code.
 This is created only if use_oci_devops_git is set to yes.</td>
         </tr>
         <tr>
             <td>OCI Topic</td>